thalium/icebox/www/content/posts/getting_started.md

 Icebox now comes with full python bindings allowing fast prototyping on top of VMI, whether you want to trace a user process or inspect the kernel internals.

-The core itself is in C++ and exposes most of its public functions into a 'icebox' python 3 module.
+The core itself is in C++ and exposes most of its public functions into an 'icebox' python 3 module.

 This article is a prelude to more technical articles exploring various kernel internals or malicious code behavior.